danhlee/git-fundamentals/README.txt

 -it worked in bash

-Made some changes to cmder config to see if I could push changes without having to use password everytime using cmder
+Made some changes to cmder config to see if I could push changes without having to use password everytime using cmder -didn't work..

+Maybe you have to type in the password at least once before it's automatic?